Skip to content

 • Benfotiamine: A synthetic version of vitamin B1 (thiamine) that has been shown to help with nerve pain.

-• Gamma-Linolenic Acid (GLA): An omega-6 fatty acid that has been shown to help with nerve pain and inflammation.
+• Gamma-linolenic acid (GLA): An omega-6 fatty acid that has been shown to help with nerve pain and inflammation, particularly in cases of diabetic neuropathy.
+[18]

-• Acetyl-L-Carnitine (ALC): A compound that has been shown to help regenerate damaged nerves and reduce pain.
+• Acetyl-L-carnitine (ALC): A compound that has been shown to help regenerate damaged nerves and moderately reduce pain.
+[19]

-• Magnesium: A mineral that plays a key role in regulating neuropathic pain.
+• Magnesium: A mineral that plays a key role in treating nerve pain.
+Low levels of magnesium may be associated with peripheral neuropathy in patients with type 2 diabetes mellitus.
 Additionally, magnesium may also alleviate fibromyalgia, dysmenorrhoea and headaches.
+[20][21]

 • Zinc: A mineral abundant in the nervous system that plays a role in pain perception and nerve health.
 It’s been shown to have a protective effect against nerve damage caused by diabetes.